-Cash provided by financing activities was \$4,317,689 for the year ended September 30, 2016, compared to \$3,487,137 last year due to the issuance of a \$4,120,289 convertible debenture in the current year compared to proceeds of a private placement of \$2,613,312 in the previous year.
+Cash provided by financing activities was \$8,339,784 for the year ended September 30, 2017, compared to \$4,317,689 during the same period last year.
+This reflects the proceeds of a private placement, the repayment of convertible debentures, the repayment of the note payable and the exercise of stock options during the year.